azer89/HelloVulkan/README.md

 </br>
 </br>

-### Hardware-Accelerated Raytracing
+### Hardware-Accelerated Path Tracing

-The engine also features a raytracing pipeline.
-This process begins with building acceleration structures containing multiple geometries.
+The path tracing process begins with building acceleration structures containing multiple geometries.
 The ray simulation involves several shaders. __Ray generation shader__ is responsible to generate rays, and store the hit color into an accumulator image.
 The final rendering is obtained by averaging the accumulator image.
 The next one is __Closest hit shader__ that determines the color when a ray intersects an object and can also scatter the ray for further bounces.
-Optionally, __Any hit shader__ is used to render transparent material such as foliage textures.
+Optionally, __Any hit shader__ is used to discard a ray hit in order to render transparent materials such as foliage textures.

 <img width="425" alt="hardware_raytracing" src="https://github.com/azer89/HelloVulkan/assets/790432/4f6653c9-3bac-40d7-bf84-a37ff6bead2c">